landhb/nixmodule/README.md

 - [Using Other Disk Images](#using-other-disks)

-Example running it against a single kernel:
+Example below running it against a single kernel, running without arguments tests against every kernel in your [`nixmodule-config.toml`]():

 <p align="center">
   <img src="img/filter.png">
 </p>

 ## Pre-Built Kernels <a name="pre-built-kernels"/>

+Check [`nixmodule-config.toml`]() for an example configuration using all of these images.

 | Version | BzImage   | Headers |
 | :---:   | :---:     | :---:   |